schlatterbeck/pgapack/docs/sphinx/part2.rst

 process, the *controller*, executes all steps of the genetic algorithm *except* the function evaluations.
 The function evaluations are executed by the *responder* processes [#]_.

+.. [#] In the special case of exactly two processes, the controller executes
+       function evaluations as well.

 .. _sec:par-basic-usage: